 Places we take you : Savane des Esclaves slavery and heritage museum

-La Savane des Esclaves is a heritage site situated in the town of les Trois-Ilets, and one of the most interesting and touching places to visit on the island to learn more about the slavery period and the abolition.
-Hop on to our South Caribbean – tour to go here and learn tons about the island’s history and traditions.
-Our plus is that you’ll get a private, customizable guided visit by Meri, instead of joining the site’s guided visit (which is only in French).
+La Savane des Esclaves is a heritage site/outdoor museum situated in the town of les Trois-Ilets, and one of the most interesting and touching places to visit on the island to learn more about the history of Martinique – from the amerindians to the abolition of slavery.
+Hop on to our South Caribbean tour to go here and learn tons about the island’s history and traditions!
+You will get to enjoy a private, customizable guided visit by Meri, instead of joining the site’s guided group visit (which is only in French).

 The site is the only place where you can see how the “cases” (huts), that existed in Martinique until the 1960’s, were actually built and how the rural villages functioned.